pskupinski/node-btc-e/README.md

 btc-e
 =====

-A node.js client for the btc-e api.
+An unoffocial node.js client for the [btc-e api](https://btc-e.com/api/documentation).